10ego/zenodo_downloader/README.md

 ## Quickstart

-Download the bashfile and run it alongside a Zenodo Record ID like so:
+Clone the repository and run zdl.sh.

+Download all attachments given a record _(-i|--id parameter is mandatory)_:

 `zdl.sh -i #######`

-Provide a download path:
+Provide a download path _(-d|--dir parameter is optional)_:

 `zdl.sh -i ####### -d /home/myfolder/downloads`

+Cloning the repository should maintain executable permission.
-Just double check that `zdl.sh` has executable permission (`chmod +x`).
+If you just downloaded the script without cloning the repository, double check that `zdl.sh` has executable permission (`chmod +x`).